-From 17 Alpha champions to 171 today, here’s every League of Legends champion release date since 2009.
+From 17 Alpha champions to 172 today, here's every LoL champion release date since 2009.
 Track the evolution that shaped the game we dominate.

-Here’s the thing – most sites just dump a boring table and call it a day.
+Here's the thing - most sites just dump a boring table and call it a day.
 Screw that.
-You’re here to understand how champion releases actually work, which ones defined each era, and why Riot went from releasing 24 champs per year to barely 4.
+You're here to understand how champion releases actually work, which ones defined each era, and why Riot went from releasing 24 champs per year to just 1 in 2026.

 Before we dive deep, here's what you actually need to know:

-Every single champion from Annie to Yunara, sorted by release date.
+Every single champion from Annie to Zaahen, sorted by release date.
 Pro tip: Use Ctrl+F to find your main.

 Alistar, Annie, Ashe, Fiddlesticks, Jax, Kayle, Master Yi, Morgana, Nunu & Willump, Ryze, Sion, Sivir, Soraka, Teemo, Tristana, Twisted Fate, Warwick